target/matrixprofile-ts/README.md

 matrixprofile is a Python library for evaluating time series data using the matrix profile algorithms developed by the Keough and Mueen research groups at the University of California-Riverside and the University of New Mexico.
 Current algorithms implemented include MASS, STMP, STAMP and STAMPI.

 ## Getting Started
-### Setting Up
-The easiest way to install matrixprofile is through pip:
-`$ pip install matrixprofile`

 ### Tutorial
 This repo includes a Jupyter Notebook tutorial containing basic examples of the code.
 This notebook also renders automatically in GitHub.